 If you live in Tarrant County and would like to speak with an experienced divorce attorney about divorce and child custody, please contact us.
 We can answer basic questions over the phone or online chat and would be happy to schedule a consultation for you with our founder Justin Sisemore.

-Justin and his team of attorneys and support staff have been helping Texas families with their divorce and child custody concerns since 2007 and are here to offer the honest, no-nonsense feedback you deserve.
+Justin and his team of attorneys and support staff have been providing amicable divorce services and helping Texas families with their divorce and child custody concerns since 2007 and are here to offer the honest, no-nonsense feedback you deserve.
 Contact us today!